-The Hybrid Power System's Inverter/Charger has three main functions.
-It converts the Power Unit's 3-phase, variable-voltage, variable-frequency power output into single-phase 60Hz, 120V AC power.
-It provides typical Inverter/Charger functions by converting AC power for battery charging and inverting battery DC power to AC for the coach circuits.
-It also optimizes the use of Shore and Power Unit power flow to where it is most needed-AC circuits or battery charging.
+The Hybrid Power System's two Inverter/Chargers have three main functions.
+They work together to convert the Power Unit's two 3-phase, variable-voltage, variable-frequency power outputs into 60Hz, 120/240V AC power.
+They provide typical Inverter/ Charger functions by converting AC power for battery charging and inverting battery DC power to AC for the coach circuits.
+They also optimize the use of Shore and Power Unit power flow to where it is most needed-AC circuits or battery charging.

-When power demand exceeds the output of the Power Unit, such as when starting air conditioners, the Inverter/Charger sheds (reduces) battery charging to provide full AC power.
-If needed, the Inverter/Charger can also draw battery power to further boost AC power.
+When power demand exceeds the output of the Power Unit, such as when starting air conditioners, the Inverter/Chargers shed (reduce) battery charging to provide full AC power.
+If needed, the Inverter/ Chargers can also draw battery power to further boost AC power.
 As AC demand decreases, boost is reduced and battery charging is restored.

-When needed, battery charging is provided at up to 140 amps DC, with power factor correction.
+When needed, battery charging is provided at up to 280 amps DC, with power factor correction (140 amps DC in Model 1215 HQDSB systems).
 Battery condition is maintained by accurate battery state of charge (SOC) monitoring based on battery temperature, current, and voltage.

-The Inverter/Charger has a microprocessor that communicates with the Power Unit, Transfer Switch and Operator Panel, providing an integrated control and monitoring system with built-in system diagnostics.
+The Inverter/Chargers have microprocessors that communicate with each other, with the Power Unit, Transfer Switch and Operator Panel, providing an integrated control and monitoring system with builtin system diagnostics.